David Garrick: Early life

-Garrick was born at the Angel Inn, Widemarsh Street, Hereford in 1717 into a family with French Huguenot roots in Languedoc, Southern France.
-His grandfather, David Garric, was in Bordeaux in 1685 when the Edict of Nantes was abolished, revoking the rights of Protestants in France.
-Grandfather Garric fled to London and his son, Peter, who was an infant at the time, was later smuggled out by a nurse when he was deemed old enough to make the journey.
-David Garric became a British subject upon his arrival in Britain, and later Anglicised his name to Garrick.
+Garrick was born at the Angel Inn, Widemarsh Street, Hereford in 1716 into a family with French Huguenot roots in Languedoc, Southern France.
+His grandfather, David Garric, was in Bordeaux in 1685 when the Edict of Nantes was revoked, removing the rights of Protestants in France.
+Grandfather Garric fled to London and his son, Peter, who was an infant at the time, was smuggled out by a nurse when he was deemed old enough to make the journey.
+David Garrick became a British subject upon his arrival in Britain, and later Anglicised his name to Garrick.
 Some time after David Garrick's birth the family moved to Lichfield, home to his mother.
 His father, a captain in the army, was a recruiting officer stationed in Gibraltar through most of young Garrick's childhood.

 Garrick was the third of seven children and his younger brother, George (1723–1779), served as an aide to David for the remainder of his life.
 The playwright and actor Charles Dibdin writes that George, when on occasion discovering his brother's absence, would often inquire "Did David want me?"
 Upon Garrick's death in 1779, it was noted that George died 48 hours later, leading some to speculate that David did indeed want him.

 His nephew, Nathan Garrick, married Martha Leigh, daughter of Sir Egerton Leigh, and sister of Sir Samuel Egerton Leigh, author of Munster Abbey; a Romance: Interspersed with Reflections on Virtue and Morality (Edinburgh 1797).